 Asperger's Syndrome : Asperger's syndrome is a mild mental retardation form of autistic psychopathy.
 In this disorder, children learn to talk and acquire other skills perfectly at the right age.
 They have normal or above average intelligence and do daily chores efficiently.
 The only problem they have is impaired social interaction.
 Such people cannot express their emotions or reciprocate to other people's emotions.

 Intellectual disabilities happen because the brain gets injured or a problem prevents the brain from developing normally.
 These problems can happen while the baby is growing inside the mother’s womb, during the baby's birth, or after the baby is born.
 Here are some problems that can cause intellectual disabilities:

 Problems with the baby's genes that are in every cell and determine how the body will develop.
 (The baby inherits Genes from both the parents, so a baby might receive genes that are abnormal or the genes might change while the baby is developing.)
 Problems during the pregnancy.
 Sometimes, the mother might get an illness or infection which can harm the baby.
-Taking certain medicines while pregnant can cause problems for the baby.
+Taking certain medicines while pregnancy can cause problems for the baby.
 Drinking alcohol or taking illegal drugs can also damage a baby's developing brain.

 During childbirth, the baby doesn't get enough oxygen.

 After being born, the baby gets a serious brain infection.